-A student may audit a social work course if class space is available and with permission of the instructor.
-Fees and special requirements consistent with University policy may apply.
-Auditing a course does not generate a course grade, students who audit a course will need to retake the course for an earned grade if they wish to have a grade for the audited course.
+A student may audit a social work course if class space is available and with the instructor's permission.
+Fees and special requirements consistent with university policy may apply.
+Auditing a course does not generate a grade.
+Students who audit a course must retake it for an earned grade if they wish to have a grade for the audited course.